srl-labs/containerlab/docs/lab-examples/ixiacone-ceos.md

 This lab demonstrates a simple Layer 3 traffic forwarding scenario where the 2 Keysight ixia-c-one ports act as the transmit and recieve ports and Arista cEOS is configured to forward the traffic using static route configuration.

 #### Configuration
-Once the lab is deployed with containerlab, use the following configuration instructions to make interfaces configuration on Arista cEOS and configure the ixia-c-one ports to forward and receive traffic from the Device Under Test.
+Once the lab is deployed with containerlab, use the following configuration instructions to make interfaces configuration on Arista cEOS and configure the Keysight ixia-c-one ports to forward and receive traffic from the Device Under Test.

 ===Arista cEOS